Skip to main content

 ShortLongDescription

--s--serviceShow specific service details
+-s--serviceShow a specific service/unit

 ---sysOpt into privileged system mode.
 Requires running as root